Electronic-Innovations/Remote-PI-Logging/README.md

       ./Remote-PI-Logging/BOOTSTRAP.py <option> [hexfile]

-Acceptable options are
+Acceptable options are: \n
-  <-h>            help, will explain options
+  <-h>            help, will explain options \n
-  <-R>            Reset, will sent a reset comannd to the EDM
+  <-R>            Reset, will send a reset comannd to the EDM \n
   <-P> [hexfile]  Will program the EDM with the presented hexfile.
 Hexfile is required for programming.

 ### CycleEDM.py

 This program will cycle the first Relay on the Relay hat.
-If this is connected to the EDM it cycle the EDM power.
+If this is connected to the EDM it will cycle the EDM power.
 It should be called in the following manner

       ./Remote-PI-Logging/CycleEDM.py